 Table 4: Design targets based on context isolation and structured handoffs.

-When This Works (and When It Doesn’t)
+When Does This Work (and When Doesn’t It)?

 Works well for: